|Study type||Study Tier||Start Date||Duration||Course Contact|

 There may be additional entry requirements for a small number of specialist courses.
 If this course is one of these specialist courses, additional entry requirements will be stated below.

-WHAT WILL THE INTERVIEW INVOLVE?
+WHAT WILL THE AUDITION INVOLVE?

 WHO IS THE COURSE FOR?